microsoft/PubSec-Info-Assistant/docs/deployment/autoscale_sku.md

    - **Time Window:** `5 minutes`
    - **Scaling Action:** Decrease capacity by `2` with a cooldown of `2 minutes`.

-### Customization

-To customize the Azure Functions Service Plan Autoscale settings, modify the parameters mentioned above in the specified Bicep file.

 ## App Service Plan Autoscale for Enrichment App